thenriq/Iris_dataset_Fisher/README.md

 75%|6.4|3.3|5.1|1.8
 max    |7.9|4.4|6.9|2.5

-From *Table 4* above, it is possible to  assume that the items in this dataset shows that the average size for the feature *petal* is smaller than the average size for the feature *sepal*, which means that the *petal* is smaller than the *sepal*
+From *Table 4* above, it is possible to  assume that the items in this dataset shows that the average size for the feature *petal* is smaller than the average size for the feature *sepal*.
+This can also be observed from the row *75%*.
+In other words, 75% of items from this dataset represents this difference between *sepal* and *petal*

 <br/>

-In this project, Histogram was used to analyse each feature individually in order to get an overall view and exported it to a png file using the commands: *(lines 31 - 56)*
+In this project, Histogram was used to analyse each feature individually in order to get an overall view and exported it to a png file using the commands below, from *Pyplot* library: *(lines 31 - 56)*

 `dataset.hist(column='Sepal-Length',rwidth=0.9)
 plt.title('Sepal Length')